 In the case of the quality improvement and assurance of academic and teaching support staff (guideline 1.3), this guideline is deemed as suitably developed in this design stage since a general, cross-disciplinary proposal has been taken on for the UPC as a whole.
-Furthermore, the process for assuring the quality of the training of teaching and research staff bears the hallmark of being successful, since actions are carried out on a regular basis; the three spheres set out in the training plan - integration, initial and ongoing training; the mechanisms for reviewing, monitoring and assessing the plan; the involvement of teaching and research staff in analysis by means of satisfaction surveys, as well as the definition of indicators, are some of the remaining aspects worth highlighting.
+Furthermore, the process for assuring the quality of training of teaching and research staff is highly valued, since it describes the regularity with which actions are carried out; the three spheres set out in the training plan - integration, initial and ongoing training; the mechanisms for reviewing, monitoring and assessing the plan; the involvement of teaching and research staff in analysis by means of satisfaction surveys, as well as the definition of indicators, are some of the remaining aspects worth highlighting.
 Lastly, the staff information systems and the existence of channels for staff participation are also positive elements.